themattwilliams/website/learn/api-documentation/how-to-choose-an-api-documentation-tool.md

 - [Make informed decisions about build-vs-buy for your documentation toolchain](#choosing-an-api-documentation-tool-you-dont-have-to-diy)
 - [Establish effective maintenance and update workflows for your API documentation](#publishing)
 - [Implement best practices for measuring the effectiveness of your documentation](#how-do-i-measure-the-effectiveness-of-my-api-documentation)

-## About This Guide (for side panel)
-This technical article provides a comprehensive framework for evaluating and selecting API documentation tools.
-It was created based on our experience with API developers, documentation specialists, and developer experience professionals to address the common challenges teams face when documenting their APIs.

-## Prerequisites (for side panel)
-Before diving into tool selection, you may benefit from having:
-- Basic familiarity with API concepts and [OpenAPI Specification](https://redocly.com/docs/cli/file-management)
-- Understanding of your organization's documentation requirements
-- Knowledge of your existing development workflow and tools

-**Proficiency Level**: Intermediate - This guide assumes familiarity with API development concepts but doesn't require expert knowledge of documentation systems.

 ## Why an API documentation tool?